-Junior Copywriters and Interns: Should you pay?
+Junior copywriters and interns: Should you pay?

 The business world is full of companies requesting the free service of artists in exchange for a credit or by-line on published work.

-Artists often proclaim their indignance on social media at being asked to supply their services for free, saying a by-line does not pay the bills and that those commissioning the work would never ask their plumber or electrician to work for free.
+Artists often proclaim their indignation on social media at being asked to supply their services for free, saying a by-line does not pay the bills and that those commissioning the work would never ask their plumber or electrician to work for free.

-This may be true, however there are a few notable points that need to be considered, both by the business commissioning the work, and by the artist.
+This may be true, however there are a few notable points that need to be considered, both by the business commissioning the work and by the artist.

-- Free work is the artist’s apprenticeship.
+Free work is the artist’s apprenticeship

-When you are at the early stages of your electrical apprenticeship, you don’t go anywhere near live wires on a job site.
+When you are in the early stages of your electrical apprenticeship, you don’t go anywhere near live wires on a job site.
 You learn about and practice the important stuff in a classroom and spend your time on site sweeping sawdust.

-- To free or not to free
+To free or not to free

 While a uni student or unemployed graduate will likely jump at the opportunity to have some work published without pay, most of the decent creative industries students have jobs lined up six months before they leave uni and are building their portfolio for real money.
-Chances are you will find a willing participant; however expect their work to be that of exactly what they are – a beginner.
+Chances are you will find a willing participant, however expect their work to be that of exactly what they are – a beginner.